Vagina After Pregnancy: Changes and Recovery Tips

 7. Try Witch Hazel

 Witch hazel is a shrub with fragrant yellow flowers.
 Witch hazel extract is a very good astringent – it causes contraction of skin cells and other tissues.
 Witch hazel pads or wipes can be applied to the perineum for relief from soreness or swelling and to the anus to reduce haemorrhoids.
-Witch hazel also reduces the stretching of the perineum and soothes bruises that may have occurred in the vaginal area during delivery.
+Witch hazel also reduces the stretching of the perineum and soothes bruises that may have occurred in the vagina after delivery (8).

 8. Eat Healthy and Stay Fit